 The new ACSJL will be approximately a 9,500 square foot facility located on the southeast corner of Academy and Monroe streets.
 The one-story building is designed to be inviting and open and will serve as an interactive space for the College and the Community.
 Three gently arcing exterior walls define the structure's central gathering space and embrace the surrounding landscape.
 The end of each of the three branches contains a large window - with one window overlooking the neighborhood, another overlooking a grove of trees and the third providing a view of the campus.

 Michigan-sourced White Cedar will be used to construct the cordwood masonry exterior.
 2,000 logs, currently stored at Miller-Davis' equipment yard, will be cut into 16,000 pieces and connected to look like a brick wall.
-The building will incorporate sustainable building practices and is expected achieve LEED certification.
+The building will incorporate sustainable building practices and is expected achieve LEED Gold Certification.

 To learn more about the cordwood installation, check out the video to the right from the Miller-Davis yard.